segdeha/pdxcodeguild/3. JavaScript/2/jquery.md

 1. Leveraged chaining to simplify working with DOM elements
 1. Provided a plugin API so people could extend jQuery with isolated pieces of code (there are some [seriously cool plugins](http://www.creativebloq.com/jquery/top-jquery-plugins-6133175) out there)

-The jQuery project also published [jQuery Mobile](http://jquerymobile.com/), one of the first and most complete mobile JavaScript frameworks.
+The jQuery project also published [jQuery Mobile](http://jquerymobile.com/), one of the first and most complete mobile JavaScript frameworks, and [jQuery UI](https://jqueryui.com/), a robust set of UI widgets you can use in your pages.

 ------